dougecko/address-book-api/README.md

 - get all contacts in a book (GET to /books/{bookId}/contacts)
 - get unique contacts from specified books (POST to /uniquecontacts)

+(All these endpoints may optionally include a trailing slash.)

 The following utility endpoints are also available:
 - swagger-ui API spec is served from /api-docs
 - H2 database console is served from /db (user = sa, no password)

-Standard Spring Boot actuator endpoints include:
+Standard Spring Boot actuator endpoints are enabled, including:
 - health check: /actuator/health
-- app info: /actuator/info

 ## Instructions